“THERE IS NO SUBCULTURE ANYMORE.” Honey Dijon on decolonising house music her own way

 Known for setting the record straight in more ways than one, Honey Dijon speaks to Harriet Shepherd in the third of a three-part series presented by INDIE TV and Klarna.

-Harriet Shepherd: It’s evolved for better or worse in the four decades since, but house music started as a subculture in Chicago.
+Harriet Shepherd: House music has evolved—for better or worse—in the four decades since, but it started as a subculture in Chicago.
 In your eyes, what unified it?

 Honey Dijon: I mean, it was just about community at that point.
 People lived that life; the clothes they wore, the clubs they went to—they were finding a community.
 Frankie Knuckles always said house music is disco’s revenge.
 Disco Demolition Night was July 12th 1979—Steve Dahl burning records in Comiskey park, basically just white radio DJs really being frustrated that disco was taking over the airwaves.
 That was sort of the birth of house music.
 These people weren’t really aware that they were creating a cultural movement that would ignite around the world.
 The early house records came in 82’, 83’ but actually, even though it took a long time to come over, that music was still being played at Black, gay and Latin underground clubs.
 People were just living their live, and like any subculture you’re finding your community.